 7 Great Questions to Ask at the End of a Job Interview to Leave a Good Impression

 One of the biggest mistakes a qualified, competitive job candidate can make in the interview is failing to ask any questions to the interviewer.
 Typically at the end of most interviews, the interviewer will inevitable get around to asking “Do you have any questions for me?”
-If you’re answer is something like, “No, I think I’m good,” you likely just put your candidacy in jeopardy.
+If your answer is something like, “No, I think I’m good,” you likely just put your candidacy in jeopardy.

 No matter how thorough the interviewer or hiring manager was at describing the role, the organization, its people, or your career path, there’s always something else that could be asked, and not asking anything signals that you’re not especially interested in knowing any more and that you may not be taking the job opportunity very seriously.
 And, of course, if a hiring manager gets the sense that you’re not that serious about their company, they’re certainly not going to be that serious about considering you for the position.